paulmelis/opencv-camera-calibration/README.md

 # OpenCV camera calibration scripts

-Whenever I end up using OpenCV for some task that involved computer vision the necessary camera calibration task is always a bit messy, due to having to gather the necessary Python code to run the calibration.
+Whenever I end up using OpenCV for some task that involves computer vision the necessary camera calibration step is always a bit messy, due to having to gather the necessary Python code to run the calibration (and never being really sure the values are correct).
 Here, I tried to gather some useful scripts for that task, both for myself, but also for others to use.

 Two scripts are included: